 Due to a very significant increase in the volume of applications received across all IRCC-designated organizations including CES, we are temporarily experiencing delays in the completion and issuance of credential assessments.
-Please note that ECA reports are currently being issued in a 12-to-14 week period.
+Please note that ECA reports for immigration purposes are currently being issued in a 14 week period, and the Upgrade service within 8 weeks.
 This excludes the upcoming University Year-End closure from Saturday, December 21, 2019 to Sunday, January 5, 2020.

 We thank you for entrusting us with your credential evaluation application and are working diligently to minimize the inconvenience caused.